 Cat Janeway, Sports Medicine Administrative Assistant, is the first friendly face you will meet when you enter Sports Medicine Clinic & Physical Therapy.
 She will assist with patient check in, completion of necessary paperwork and can schedule a follow up appointment if needed.
 Her goal is to help provide the best possible patient experience at the Student Health Center.
 She has been a member of the Student Health team for 10 years.

-Stacie Dixon, RN, is another essential team member in the Sports Medicine Clinic.
-Stacie has been a nurse for over 19 years and has a strong background in orthopedics and family practice.
+Lori Turner, RN, is another essential team member in the Sports Medicine Clinic.
+Lori has been a nurse for over 14 years and has a strong background in hospital and school nursing.
 Her primary goal is to provide safe and efficient patient care in a very positive atmosphere.
 She is responsible for assisting in the care of injuries through crutch and brace fitting and coordination of diagnostic testing and referrals.

 The SMC is staffed by Dr. Rebecca Morgan, a Board Certified Sports Medicine Specialist, who evaluates sports related injuries, such as sprains, strains, and simple fractures, and develops a treatment plan for a safe return to activity.
 This is often accomplished through a coordinated effort with the Physical Therapist, Teresa Johnston.
 Dr. Morgan also has expertise in managing concussions sustained in sporting events, and can develop a treatment plan for safe return to activity.